saarthaksangam/recipe_blog_generator/README.md

 ## 🧪 Notes

-- Output is deterministic (controlled by structured prompt templates)
+- Output is structured but not fully deterministic (controlled by structured prompt templates)
 - All LLM logic is modular and role-based (system/user separation)
 - Prompt templates can be edited without touching Python code
 - The React frontend is the recommended way to use the tool interactively